Awards, Gifts and Prizes

 - Information of person receiving the gift

-- Department and/or Organization: The department or organization sponsoring an event should submit the appropriate documentation regarding the list maintained at the event that details the winners’ information.
-If the department/organization awards or provides gifts to individuals, Gift Reporting Forms should be completed and submitted to Financial Services for reporting purposes.
-A Gift Reporting Forms should be maintained for each event and submitted directly to Financial Services immediately upon the completion of the event’s activities.
+- Department and/or organization: The department or organization sponsoring an event should submit the appropriate documentation regarding the list maintained at the event that details the winners’ information.
+If the department/organization awards or provides gifts to individuals, gift reporting forms should be completed and submitted to financial services for reporting purposes.
+All gift reporting forms should be maintained for each event and submitted directly to financial services immediately upon the completion of the event’s activities.

 - Department head, both academic and non-academic: Must approve the appropriateness of using either university or foundation monies to purchase a gift to express the university’s appreciation.
 The authorized FOAP must be indicated on the gift reporting forms.
 Departmental support is requested.